Nonparallel Voice Conversion with Augmented Classifier Star Generative Adversarial Networks: Experiments

-Balancing the learning of the palyers in a minimax game is essential in the GAN framework.
+Balancing the learning of the players in a minimax game is essential in the GAN framework.
 The probabilities of the feature sequence converted from each test sample being real and produced by the target speaker may provide an indication of how successfully the generator, discriminator, and classifier have been trained in a balanced manner. \reftabs{dis_output_arctic}{cls_output_arctic} show the mean outputs of the discriminator and classifier of C-StarGAN, W-StarGAN, and A-StarGAN1\&2 at test time.
 Note that since the discriminator in W-StarGAN produces scores (instead of probabilities), which are not straightforward to interpret, we have omitted them in \reftab{dis_output_arctic}.
-As for the augmented classifier in A-StarGAN1\&2, if we use $p_{k,n}$ to denote an element of the classifier output corresponding to the probability of the classifier input belonging to class $k$ at segment $n$, the values $\sum_{k=1}^{K} p_{k,n}$ and $p_{k,n}/\sum_{k=1}^{K} p_{k,n}$ correspond to the probabilities of the classifier input being real and produced by speaker $k$, respectively, at that segment.
-The means of these values are shown in \reftabs{dis_output_arctic}{cls_output_arctic}.
-As \reftabs{dis_output_arctic}{cls_output_arctic} indicate, the generators in all the StarGAN versions were successful in confusing the discriminator and making the classifier believe that the feature sequence converted from each test sample were produced by the target speaker.
+As for the augmented classifier in A-StarGAN1\&2, if we use $p_{k,n}$ to denote an element of the classifier output corresponding to the probability of the classifier input belonging to class $k$ at \footnote{ Since the classifier is designed to contain three downsampling layers, the output sequence becomes $2^3=8$ times shorter than the input sequence.
+Hence, $n$ corresponds to a segment consisting of eight consecutive frames.
+This is why here we have used ``segment'' rather than ``frame'' to signify $n$. }{segment $n$}, the values $\sum_{k=1}^{K} p_{k,n}$ and $p_{k,n}/\sum_{k'=1}^{K} p_{k',n}$ correspond to the probabilities of the classifier input being real and produced by speaker $k$, respectively, at that segment\footnote{ In A-StarGAN1, $k \in\{1,\ldots,K\}$ indicates a class corresponding to real speaker $k$, whereas $K+k$ indicates a class corresponding to fake speaker $k$.
+Thus, the marginal probability of an input being real at segment $n$ can be expressed as $\sum_{k=1}^{K} p_{k,n}$.
+The conditional probability of an input being produced by speaker $k$ at segment $n$, given that the input is real, can be expressed as $p_{k,n}/\sum_{k'=1}^{K} p_{k',n}$.
+The same applies to A-StarGAN2. }{}.
+The means of these values over $n$ of all the utterances along with standard errors are shown in \reftabs{dis_output_arctic}{cls_output_arctic}.
+As \reftabs{dis_output_arctic}{cls_output_arctic} indicate, the generators in all the StarGAN versions were successful in confusing the discriminator and making the classifier believe that the feature sequence converted from each test sample was produced by the target speaker.